deepanshs/mrsimulator/docs/installation/devs.rst

  $ pip install -r requirements-dev.txt
  $ pip install -e .

-As always, if you get an error that you don’t have the permission to install the package into the default site-packages directory, you may try installing by adding the ``--user`` option.
+As before, if you get an error that you don’t have the permission to install the package into the default site-packages directory, you may try installing by adding the ``--user`` option.